Shay Elliott: Later years

 Elliott returned to Dublin in 1967 and set up a metal-working business in Prince's Street in the city centre, with his father.
 Marguerite remained in France, with his only son, Pascal.
 Friends helped him to build a small apartment above the business.

 Elliott tried a racing comeback in Britain in 1970 with the Falcon Cycles team and came 21st in his first race, London-Holyhead.
 Domestic professional racing was not as attractive or rewarding as continental.
 Combining cycling with a full-time job meant he struggled.

 Cycling in Ireland

-Despite problems, he continued to ride – he was active with the Bray Wheelers club based south of Dublin, training juniors and formulating plans for Irish cycling.
+Despite problems, he continued to ride – he was active with the Bray Wheelers club based in Wicklow, Ireland, training juniors and formulating plans for Irish cycling.
 He once ran for vice-president of the Irish Cycling Federation, but lost to Paddy McQuaid.

 Death

 On 21 April 1971, his father died.
 Two weeks after his father's death, on 4 May 1971, Shay Elliott was found dead in the living quarters above the family business premises, at the age of just 36.
 The cause of death was a shotgun wound, rupturing his heart and liver, from a gun about whose unreliable fittings friends had warned him.
 The coroner recorded an "open verdict" and three competing theories circulated about the cause of death: that it was indeed a gun accident, that he committed suicide, and that he was killed by a Breton crime syndicate to whom he owed money from his failed hotel business (he had worried about people "hanging round" near the premises in previous weeks).
 He was laid to rest alongside his father at St Mochonog's Church, Kilmacanogue, County Wicklow.